justin-xing/web-forum-for-executive-orders/README.md

 The frontend server should be running on http://localhost:5173/

 ## Features implemented so far
-- Fetching all presidents with records in the database, and displaying them as options.
-- Retrieving all documents per president, which can be filtered based on tag
+- Retrieving all documents per president, which can be filtered based on tag (Basic Feature 1).
+Backend endpoint can be found at backend/routes/document.js.
+Frontend page can be found at frontend/.../pages/.../DocumentList.jsx.
-- Upon clicking on a document, its details are retrieved and displayed, and all comments associated with the document are retrieved and displayed
+- Upon clicking on a document, its details are retrieved and displayed, and all comments associated with the document are retrieved and displayed (Basic Feature 2).
+Backend endpoint can be found at backend/routes/comment.js.
+Frontend page can be found at frontend/.../pages/DocumentPage.jsx.
-- Admin panel to display all users and allow for the deletion of a user
+- Admin panel to display all users and allow for the deletion of a user (Basic Feature 3) Backend endpoint can be found at backend/routes/user.js.
+Frontend page can be found at frontend/.../pages/.../DeletePage.jsx.